Blaze of Glory Fitness was started from the passion of Shay Mountford (they/them). Here's their story.

 A few more months had passed and on March 3, 2002, I got the phone call of my life.
 It was the Fire Chief offering me a job.
 My dream had come true and on April 1, I started my first day as a recruit.
 We went through a 16 week Academy.
 Not only did I graduate successfully I graduated at the top of my class.

 I went through Academy with some of the best people I've ever met in my life.
 We supported each other and encouraged each other the entire time.
 Failure was not an option!
 Now they are my family.
-I have had an amazing time throughout my years in the fire service and I hope for many more.
+As I step forward into retirement, I know I had an amazing time throughout my years in the fire service and want others to have the same.

 Paying it Forward

 I have seen triumph and tragedy.
 I've had to look in the eyes of grieving mothers, fathers, sons and daughters.
 Been thanked endlessly for saving someone's house or loved ones from fires.
 I wouldn't change a thing.
-I want to pass this amazing experience on to others.
-People who are looking for a career in the fire service.
+I want to pass this amazing experience on to others, people who are looking for a career in the fire service.
 It takes a lot of strength and technique to succeed, but as long as there is spirit, heart and perseverance, anyone can blaze their own path of glory.
 I am here to help guide people towards this goal.
-This program is designed to help get you physically fit and mentally prepared for the CPAT as well as Academy.
+This program is designed to help get you physically fit and mentally prepared for Academy.

-Outside of my years of professional experience, I am a personal fitness trainer.
-I also hold my instructor 1A, B, and C certifications for the state of California, as well as ethical leadership in the classroom.
-I ran the physical fitness portion for the explorer program for my fire agency for one year, teaching and mentoring young adults to prepare them for the fire service.
-I also have sat on many oral board interview panels for a variety of departments and been involved in the hiring process.
-Not only do I want to help get you physically ready, I want to help individuals out with any portion of the testing process (written, agility, oral board interviews, etc).
+I hold my instructor 1A, B, and C certifications for the state of California, as well as ethical leadership in the classroom.
+I ran the physical fitness portion for the explorer program for my fire agency, teaching and mentoring young adults to prepare them for the fire service.
+I also have been involved with the hiring and recruitment process through participating on many oral board interview panels for a variety of departments and serving as chair for the diversity committee.
+Not only do I want Blaze to help get you physically ready, I want to help individuals out with any portion of the testing and hiring process (written tests, agility tests, station visits, oral board interviews, etc).

 This is my story and my mission.